Perfecting Your Beach-Themed Wedding

-I prefer the bouquets made with seashells and flowers because they are more colorful and not as heavy.
+I prefer bouquets made with seashells and flowers because they are more colorful and not as heavy.
 You can also include flowers that match your wedding colors in your bouquet.

 Where Do I Find a Seashell Bouquet?